Raghav-I/art_project_documentation/documentation - mozart/documentation - mozart.md

 # Significance of Art

 Since prehistoric times, human beings have closely linked any and all forms of their work with some sort of artistic interpretation.
 Art, in all of its forms, plays a major role in how humans see and interact with each other and their environment.
 The earliest known examples of art are [dated to 30000 BP](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2815939/), during the later stone age.
-This implies how art, in all its forms, allows us to express ourselves and take in perspectives that cannot be expressed via words.
+This implies how art, in all its forms, allows humans to express themselves and take in perspectives that cannot be expressed via words.

 Ever since its inception, art has crossed any and all limitations, from physical to intangible forms, i.e., people of all cultures, races, and ethnicities have some form of message or interpretation of any kind of artwork in their respective culture.
 Art has not only influenced aesthetes and artists to make more of it but has also helped record major historic events and narratives of the past, that would otherwise be long lost to trivial human wars and natural calamities.